THE NATIONAL ARCHAEOLOGICAL MUSEUM

 THE NUMISMATIC MUSEUM

-The Numismatic Museum of Athens is one of the five best of its kind in the world.
-It provides continuous educational support for Hellenism in terms of numismatics, history and art history.
 The strength of the collection lies in some six hundred thousand coins, "hoards" (closed numismatic groups), weights, lead stamps, medals and precious stones covering the ancient Greek world, the Roman and Byzantine periods, western Mediaeval times and modern times.

 About ten thousand volumes devoted to the special field of numismatics, to history, to seals and to archaeology, as well as offprints, fascicles, and general publications cover the archaeological material.